MarioLisbona/CA-T2A2-API-Webserver/README.md

     is_admin = db.Column(db.Boolean, default=False)
     warnings = db.Column(db.Integer, default=0)
 ```
-For each new record in the table, a new instnace of the User class would be created and each field's data would be entered into each attribute of the object.
+For each new record in the table, a new instance of the User class would be created and the data in each column of the database record would be mapped into each corresponding attribute of the object.
 For example the object below would be used to create user id 2.

 ```py
 user = User(